coherent-research/mts-documentation/mts-api-spec.md

 This document describes the MTS API which can be used by applications to perform MTS meter tests programmatically.

-> Note that the API methods batch-request, batch-cancel and batch-status are currently **not** implemented.

 ## Terminology

 - Server: refers to the MTS instance that receives the API calls.